The Dancing Water, the Singing Apple, and the Speaking Bird: China

-A famous Chinese story that follows the replacement of the child for a cat is Limao huan taizi (English: "Cat in Exchange for a Prince"; "Exchanging a Leopard Cat for a Prince"), attested in the literary work The Seven Heroes and Five Gallants.
-In this story, a consort, jealous of the other, replaces the latter's son for a cat and gives the child for a eunuch to drown.
-Out of pity, the eunuch smuggles the child out of the palace, to the residence of another prince.
-The child is then raised by this second prince, unaware of his true origins.

-In a tale collected from a Chinese-American source from California, titled The Long Lost Mother, a king is childless, but his queen promises him a boy.
-When his son is born, a guard who hates the royal couple replaces the boy for a slain cat.
-The queen is accused of infidelity and banished from the palace.
-She ends up in poverty and finds a lonely child in a small house.
-She decides to adopt the baby as her son.
-Despite its origin as literary tale, Chinese scholar Ting Nai-Tung acknowledged that its oral variants "clearly belong[ed]" to tale type ATU 707.

-In a tale from the Oroqen people titled Nameless Hunter, a talented hunter, skilled in archery, lives in the Hinggan Mountains.
-Due to his great skills, many girls are interested in him, but onlu three maidens end up marry him.
-Time passes, and, one day, Nameless Hunter tells his three wives he will go on a hunt, and asks them what they will greet in his return.
+In a tale collected from an Oroqen source with the title Nameless Hunter, a talented hunter, skilled in archery, lives in the Hinggan Mountains.
+Due to his great skills, many girls are interested in him, but only three maidens end up marrying him.
+Time passes, and, one day, Nameless Hunter tells his three wives he will go on a hunt, and asks them what they will greet him with on his return.
 The first wife promises to sew him a new hat; the second wife promises to sew a new fur coat with lace; and the third wife announces she is pregnant and their son will be born when he returns.
 While their husband is away, the first two wives set a trap for the youngest before she gives birth: they place her on a tall wooden platform for her to fall, but she gives birth to her baby safely.
 Before their husband returns, the two wives take the baby and throw him in a small lake, and place a puppy in his place.
 Nameless Hunter comes back and, deceived by the two wives, beats up the Third Wife with a stick and locks her with the puppy.
 Later, the girl cries so much she loses her sight.
 She wanders off to the edge of the lake.
 Her son, rescued from the water by Kindhearted Water Mother, comes out of the lake and meets his mother, who asks him to nurse from her, thus confirming their relationship.
 When the little boy is 10 years old, he goes back to his father and exposes the trickery of the other wives.